Volunteer with Create Now

 Our volunteers report that they also get along better with their own families after mentoring these youth and find themselves becoming more patient, open-minded and better prepared to deal with challenges.

 Most of our partner agencies require mentors who work with the children to be at least 21-years-old.
 However, Create Now always needs help with fundraising and some other tasks.

 We have three main volunteer opportunities:

 Working with Youth – Arts Mentoring

-By focusing on the arts, such as music, writing, dance or painting, it’s often easier to get kids to open up.
+By focusing on the arts, such as music, writing, dance or painting, kids sometimes open up.
 Youth become motivated and develop goals.
 They build confidence and self-esteem by engaging in the arts.
 This is equally rewarding for volunteers when you share your expertise and give back to the neediest children in our community.
 If you are interested in teaching arts to kids, please complete our application.
 Staff at Create Now will contact you as soon as possible.